Gym marketing with beacons: 5 ways to improve your gym member retention strategy

 Broadcastvideos on how to use the equipment – to make these videos more relevant add tutorials for multiple fitness levels.
 You can also broadcast a 10-mins video with the instructor doing the same exercise alongside.
 Gym-goers are motivated to work harder when someone is talking to them and driving them to push their limits.(Adding a video to beacon campaigns increases the engagement by 23%)

 Inform of ways to avoid and fix sore muscles – muscle discomfort after a heavy workout often nudges members to take breaks from the gym.
 These breaks usually translate to quitting.
 Hence, knowing how to prevent (or alleviate) and fix sore muscles is important.
 Inform members about best practices of using gym equipment.

-Get feedback on a newly added equipment – member feedback is the foundation of any customer retention strategy.
+Get feedback on newly added equipment – member feedback is the foundation of any customer retention strategy.
 This not only makes the member feel special but also gives the gym management a sense of what they should invest in.

 Section related information

 Most modern gyms segment the studio area into group classes, women’s gym hall, physiotherapy, classes for seniors and more.
 As a member moves around the studio, what’s relevant for her changes!
 For better targeting and enhanced engagement, reach out to members based on which section of the studio they are in.